tnmch/Write_Up_Ctf/SHA2017_CTF/Bon Appétit.md

 Hello all  , after reading some write up , i notice that 90% of players solved this challenge with the simple and easy way

-using .htaccess file to find the flag file name and then read it using LFI was really to easy and fast
+using .htaccess file to find the flag file name and then read it using LFI was really easy and fast

 But in our team always we look for hard way :D joking